RaYRoD-TV/sm64coopdx-vr/README.md

 There's no separate single-player button.
 The menu only shows Host and Join because this is built on sm64coopdx.
 To just play on your own: click **Host**, leave Network System on **Direct Connection** (the default), then click **Host** at the bottom.
-That drops you straight into a normal local game you play by yourself, fully offline.
-Nobody can join unless you hand out your IP, so you can ignore the port and server fields.
+That drops you straight into a normal local game you play by yourself, fully offline

 ## Controls